This Fact Sheet is not relevant in your region

-- use software to submit your VAT returns.
+- use HMRC compatible software to prepare and submit your VAT returns.

 If you are struggling to pay your business and personal debts, consider whether you can trade through your financial difficulties and negotiate with your creditors.
 To do this you will need to complete a business and household budget sheet.
 You will need to work out the average income and outgoings for your business (normally over a period of the last 3 to 12 months).
 You may also need to budget for VAT, NICs and income tax on your profits.
 You may need help from your bookkeeper or accountant.

 The options available to you to deal with your business and personal debts depend on: